 firefox-addons (26 Part Series)

-Now, create a file manifest.json inside the folder DomainBlocker and put the below content in it.
+Now, create a file manifest.json inside the folder DeleteLastDownload and put the below content in it.

-It is using the permissions for proxy, storage and all urls, which we are going to use soon.
+It is using the permissions for downloads and downloads.open, which we are going to use soon.

 So, it’s time to publish it in the mozilla addon store.
 I will follow the procedure from another of my blog in the series.
 The link is here.

-This complete part-16 of the series.
-You can add this addon to firefox from here.
+This complete part-19 of the series.
+You can install the addon in this part in your firefox browser from here.